theheisenberg10/Root-Cause-Analysis-for-Testing-Service-Provider-/README.md

 We identified intriguing trends and clustered them into groups using candidate level information such as a student's scores, demographics, and internal study resource utilization statistics.
 Then we regressed the candidates' scores on the dependent variables to see what helped them score higher and what pulled their score down.

 ### Conclusion
-We discovered that in certain places, employing a specific sort of study material (audio resources) was beneficial, whilst in others, a different strategy (personal tutoring) was beneficial.
+We identified intriguing trends and clustered them into groups using candidate level information such as a student's scores, demographics, and internal study resource utilization statistics.
+Then we regressed the candidates' scores on the dependent variables to see what helped them score higher and what pulled their score down.
+We discovered that in certain places, employing a specific sort of study material (audio resources) was beneficial, whilst in others, a different strategy (personal tutoring) was beneficial